rapprl/rapprl.github.io/_pages/about.md

   - /about.html
 ---

-> "Who in the world am I?
-Ah, that’s the great puzzle." -- Lewis Caroll, Alice's Adventures in Wonderland
+> "Welcome to the nerd lab." -- GoGo Tomago (Big Hero 6)

 Hello, visitor!
 My name is Rebecca Rapp, but I mostly go by Becca.
 Or Berc.
 (Not Becky.)
 I'm a third-year graduate student in the Medium Energy Group at Carnegie Mellon University.
 I work with Diana Parno in neutrino physics, a subfield dedicated to teensy, _weird_ particles that don't really like to interact with stuff.
-Beyond the [really freaking cool] research, neutrino physics is home to some of the coolest, most inclusive people in the field, which makes me very proud to be a part of the neutrino community.
+Beyond the [really freaking cool] research, the neutrino community has some of the coolest, most inclusive physicists I've ever met, and I am thankful to have such a supportive environment as I work to become a scientific adult.

 Feel free to peruse the links above to find out more about some of my specific interests, or download my CV from the link on the left!
 I